zevv/nim-memory/nim-arc.md

 :nofooter:

-Work in progress.
+This is a work in progress.
 The goal of this document is to make a friendly explanation of ARC and its implications for the programmer.
-The target audience is a bit mixed:
+The target audience is mixed:

 - experience Nim users that have heard of ARC but did not yet try or switch because they are not quite sure what all the fuzz is about